nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 The relationships between two FHIR resources are defined in only one of the linked FHIR resources (similar to in a relational database management system).
 This is shown by the direction of the arrow in the FHIR model.

-For example, the MedicationStatement resource contains a field that can be used to look up the linked medication.
-There is no field in the Medication resource that can be used to look up the linked MedicationStatement.
+For example, the `MedicationStatement` resource contains a field that can be used to look up the linked `Medication`.
+There is no field in the `Medication` resource that can be used to look up the linked `MedicationStatement`.

 ## FHIR profiles returned on query ##
 When a consumer system requests data on a clinical area the information is returned across a number of FHIR profiles.
 Choosing which FHIR profiles to return is a balancing act between including enough linked profiles to give the consumer system a comprehensive response to their query but not including so many linked profiles as to swamp the consumer system with data.